syncfusion-content/maui-docs/MAUI/DataForm/Validation.md

 # Validation in .NET MAUI DataForm (SfDataForm)

-The data form validates the data and user input in order to update the correct value in the underlying data object.
-In case of invalid data, the error message is shown at the bottom of the editor.
+The data form validates the data and user input to update the correct value in the underlying data object.
+In invalid data, the error message is shown at the bottom of the editor.

 ## Built in validations